joesb/helios360/content/handbook/why/measuring-impact.md

 ---
 title: Understanding the impact of a Chief Delivery Officer
-description: Topics for measuring the CDO's impact, both qualitative and quantitative.
+description: Key topics for measuring the CDO's impact, both qualitative and quantitative.
 layout: page.njk
 date: 2025-01-24T12:30:00Z
 jumbotron: |